-You could get wrong information from PartnerCHESS-C or other participants in the study.
-However, a panel of experts in the field of addiction looks at all information before it is put on the smartphone and research staff moderate all discussion group messages so this risk is unlikely.
+You could get wrong information from ACHESS-C, PartnerCHESS-C, or other participants in the study.
+However, a panel of experts in the field of addiction looks at all informationbefore it is put on the smartphone and research staff moderate all discussion group messages so this risk is unlikely.

-Reporting on sensitive issues (such as drug and alcohol use and mental health) while using the PartnerCHESS-C recovery support program may cause anxiety, distress, embarrassment, or feelings of sadness.
+Reporting on sensitive issues (such as drug and alcohol use and mental health) while using the ACHESS-C or PartnerCHESS-C recovery support program may cause anxiety, distress, embarrassment, or feelings of sadness.
 However, you do not have to answer any questions that you do not want to answer.